rhasselbaum/duplicity-unattended/README.md

     chmod 600 aws_credentials
     ```
     Change ownership if needed.
+1. Copy the `duplicity-unattended` script to a `bin` directory and make sure it's runnable.
+    ```
+    chmod +x duplicity-unattended
+    ```
+    I usually clone the repo to `/usr/local/share` and add a symlink in `usr/local/bin`.
 1. Copy the sample `config.yaml` file to the same directory as the AWS credentials file.
 (Or you can put it somewhere else.
 Doesn't matter.)
 1. Customize the `config.yaml` file for the host.
-1. Copy the `duplicity-unattended` script to a `bin` directory and make sure it's runnable.
-    ```
-    chmod +x duplicity-unattended
-    ```
-    I usually clone the repo and add a symlink.
 1. Do a dry-run backup as the backup user to validate most of the configuration:
     ```
     duplicity-unattended --config <config_file> --dry-run